A Bridge Too Far: Infrastructure Spending Won't Work As Advertised

 Chart 8: The Loss of Keynesian Stimulus After World War II Did Not Cause Another Depression

 Actually, the consensus view on the efficacy of fiscal stimulus in general has apparently come in cycles, according to renowned economist John B. Taylor (2016).
 It was a popular idea in the 1960s and 1970s, but fell out of favor in the 1980s and 1990s.
 But then things changed again, as stimulus packages were passed by Congress in 2001, 2008, 2009, and 2012.
 These packages included tax rebates, temporary income tax cuts, infrastructure spending, cash for clunkers, and financial aid for first-time home buyers.

 As Taylor says though, the disappointing economic performance over the last few years in spite of massive fiscal stimulus (Chart 9) may be leading us to another turning point in the economic consensus on such programs.
 He argues that higher economic growth will require fundamental reforms, such as tax reform, budget reform, regulatory reform, and monetary reform.

 This is in sharp contrast with the more popular views of Larry Summers and others who are behind the "secular stagnation" hypothesis.
 Accordingly, Taylor calls for a "lessons-learned" assessment of fiscal stimulus.
 He reaches the conclusion after his assessment that "a renewed bout of discretionary fiscal stimulus is not the way to go."

 Chart 9: The Unemployment Rate Was Barely Touched by Fiscal Stimulus After 2008

 Taylor starts his assessment by reviewing the modeling estimates of the impact of fiscal stimulus programs.
 There are two types of models in use, the backward-looking "Old Keynesian" and the forward-looking "New Keynesian," and they give vastly different answers even when identical inputs are used (Chart 10).
 The results in Chart 10 labeled "Romer-Bernstein" are from "Old Keynesian" models, while the results labeled "Taylor" are from "New Keynesian" models.

 Taylor argues that the "New Keynesian" models are much more accurate over the long run than the "Old Keynesian" models.
 Other workers have also shown that the multiplier for the "ARRA 2009" stimulus package was well below one (Chart 11).
 Still other work has shown that the range of calculated multipliers is surprisingly wide (Chart 12).
 Obviously there is no real consensus on the efficacy of fiscal stimulus.
-However, Taylor's argument carries the day in my opinion, since the disagreement is based on model results which are subject to the serious criticisms mentioned by Taylor and others.
+However, Taylor's argument carries the day in my opinion, since the disagreement is based on model results, which are subject to the serious criticisms mentioned by Taylor and others.

 Chart 10: Estimated Impact on Real GDP of a Permanent Stimulus of 1% of GDP